-a.
+i.
+Qualified Internal Applicants (PWD) Answer No ii.
+Internal Selections (PWD) Answer No b.
+Managers a.
 Executives

 i.
-Qualified Internal Applicants (PWD) Answer No

-ii.
-Internal Selections (PWD) Answer No

-b.
-Managers

-i.
 Qualified Internal Applicants (PWD) Answer N/A

 ii.
 Internal Selections (PWD) Answer N/A

 c.
 Supervisors

 i.
 Qualified Internal Applicants (PWD) Answer N/A

 ii.
 Internal Selections (PWD) Answer N/A

 The Agency reviews applicants for internal vacancies on a competitive basis and does not specifically identify a group of Qualified Internal Applicants.
 The Agency defines Executives as SES officers.
 Internal Applicants were compared to the Relevant Applicant Pool and Internal Selections were compared to Internal Applications.
 None of the percentages for PWD were more than a two percentage points below the respective benchmarks, therefore no triggers were identified for Executives.
+CIA is a Rank in Person organization.
 The promotion process is separate from the process for obtaining a manager or supervisor position within the CIA.
-Promotions are related to career service and grade levels and not positions.
+Promotions are related to career service and grade level and not positions.
 Officers are not promoted to manager or supervisor positions.
 Therefore, relevant PWD promotion data is not available for this section.